-Experienced swimmer or not, it is good to (re-) familiarize ourselves with swimming etiquette when sharing lanes.
-The aim is for everyone to have a hassle-free enjoyable and safe workout.
+As a new member, please familiarize yourself with the swimming pool requirements and etiquette when sharing lanes.
+The aim is for everyone to have a productive, enjoyable and safe workout.

 Which lane to swim in?